Apple is making a move to dominate the future of TV. But it’s not the one you think…

-Since I stepped back from reviewing gadgets and commenting on general tech stories on the Beeb, I’ve paid less attention to the occasional slew of press releases that drop into my inbox from Apple.
+It’s a few months since I stepped back from reviewing gadgets and commenting on general tech stories on the Beeb.
+Since then, I’ve paid less attention to the occasional slew of press releases that drop into my inbox from Apple.
 But this morning, as well as talking about the future of work, Julia Hartley-Brewer’s team on TalkRadio have asked me to comment on yesterday’s announcements.
 So, I took a look.

 What I saw fascinated me.